harshithad0703/heart_mate/README.md

 3. **Symptoms**: Patient describes their symptoms
 4. **Assessment**: AI asks relevant follow-up questions based on medical database
 5. **Completion**: AI schedules appointment and notifies doctor

+### Severity Analysis (Backend-only)

+- After the dataset-driven Q&A completes, the backend runs a rule-based severity classifier:
+  - 🟢 Low: mild symptoms, no red flags
+  - 🟡 Medium!: presence of risk factors (hypertension, diabetes, smoking, etc.)
+  - 🔴 CRITICAL!!!: any red flags or severe chest pain descriptors
+- Severity is stored in the database (`patients.severity`) and is only included in doctor-facing outputs:
+  - Telegram doctor notifications include: `Severity: 🔴 CRITICAL!!!`
+  - Google Calendar event description includes severity line
+- The patient-facing chat never displays severity; it only proceeds to slot selection and confirmation.

 ### Doctor Notification